oliviaconnolly/oliviaconnolly.github.io/README.md

+# Olivia Connolly
-# Intro to Techniques Semester Two
+## FA-100.2-B: Introduction to Techniques
 ### This portfolio comprises all assingments completed on Adobe software during this semester-long course.